sdaps/sdaps-class/sphinx/sdapsbase.rst

 You can write further metadata using the following macros:

+.. macro:: \sdaps_qobject_append_var:n { var }

+    Appends the given string to the variable name of the question.
+An ``_`` will be used to separate the new variable name with any piece that was defined earlier (either on the same question or on a surrounding question object).

+    If ``var`` starts with an underscore (``_``) then an implicit variable name for all surrounding question object (i.e. headings/sections) will be generated based on their automatic numbering.
+This is similar to the mechanism used by :env:`choicearray` to ensure that the different questions can always be told appart, even if the user did not specify a variable name for all of them.

 .. macro:: \sdaps_answer:n { answer text }

     Write metadata for an answer which belongs to the current question (context)